umr-marbec/datarmor-documentation/README.md

 # Default settings (1/2)

+**By default, the `rm` command does not ask you whether you are sure or not.
+Might be error prone.
+We might want to correct it.**

 To change some default behaviours, you need to create/edit a Linux configuration file.

-This can be done as follows:

 ```
 gedit ${HOME}/.cshrc &